pretix/pretix-docs/docs/tutorial/continuous-operation/payment.md

 Clicking that button takes us to a dialog on stripe.com.
 On that website, we will input our email address and go through the process of connecting our Stripe merchant account to our pretix account.

-We will then return to pretix.eu, navigate to our event, open :btn-icon:fa3-wrench: Settings: in the sidebar, click the :btn:Payment: subentry and open the Stripe settings.
+We will then return to pretix.eu, navigate to our event series, open :btn-icon:fa3-wrench: Settings: in the sidebar, click the :btn:Payment: subentry and open the Stripe settings.
 Instead of the single button, the page will now display a multitude of settings.

 We will check the boxes next to "Credit card payments" and "Enable payment method", then scroll to the bottom and click the :btn:Save: button.